 West Virginia law authorizes an arresting officer to seize all weapons that are possessed in violation of a valid protective order, subject to the requirements of the state and federal Constitutions.1 See the West Virginia Domestic Violence & Firearms section for further information.

 Once an individual has become prohibited from possessing firearms due to a formal adjudication regarding their mental competency or an involuntary commitment to a mental health treatment facility, West Virginia law states that they “shall be duly notified” that they are to immediately relinquish any firearms in their ownership or possession; provided, however, that the mental hygiene commissioner or circuit judge must first make a determination of the appropriate public or private individual or entity to act as conservator for the surrendered firearms.2

-West Virginia does not have any other laws mandating the surrender or removal of firearms.
+West Virginia does not have any other laws mandating the relinquishment or removal of firearms.

 Our experts can speak to the full spectrum of gun violence prevention issues.
 Have a question?
 Email us at firstname.lastname@example.org.Contact